Vidya Vasula Aham: Plot

 One day their parents suddenly come for a visit, the husband and wife secretly comes to an understanding that not to quarrel in front of them.
 Slowly both help each other in housework and understand each other more but their ego also increases along with it and they quarrels secretly.
 Later at dinner time Vidya unknowingly reveals Vasu's resignation to their in laws.
 Vasu's father is about to angry on him but suddenly to manage the situation Vidya comes to his rescue and supports her husband's decision saying following the passion, which is better rather than doing the disinterested job and it is her advice to resign the job wishes soon he finds out his passion.
 Then to her surprise Vasu reveals he is working on a startup plan.
 Later at midnight the husband and wife discuss about his startup plan.
 Then Vidya gives her entire savings to her husband and says she don't know whether she is a good wife or not but she always thinks about her husband's well-being.
 Then suddenly Vasu surprised her with a diamond ring bought through his entire PF and Last month's salary thus realising that day is her birthday.
 Then Vasu replies that though having ego they have mutual understanding between them which overcomes it and protects their bond.
 Thus, to satisfy his ego Vasu accepts the amount but not as his wife but as a partner in his startup.

 Finally film ends with Narada takes leave from them with a satisfied message that "Mutual respect is a foundation for a good marriage."
 Then to satisfy Lakshmi's ego Vishnu starts pressing her toes.

 Release and reception

 Vidya Vasula Aham was initially scheduled for a theatrical release, but was later released as a direct-to-video film on Aha.

-A critic from 123telugu wrote that "On the whole, Vidya Vasula Aham is a disappointing fare, despite the decent performances from the lead actors.
-The lackluster story and poor execution diminish its appeal.
-Unnecessary scenes, a weak screenplay, and forced dialogues further hamper the movie’s prospects".
 BH Harsha of The New Indian Express gave a rating of 2.5 out of 5 and opined that the screenplay is "disjointed, which prevents the film from exploring a commentary on modern relationship".
 While praising the performance of lead actors, News18 stated that, "the movie lacks the amalgamation of drama and humour.
 The director failed to harness these qualities in the movie".